Staff Professional Development

 Professional Development Program Committee

-The Professional Development Program Committee will have two members selected by the Staff Advisory Committee to the President and two members appointed by the President.
+The Professional Development Program Committee will have two members selected by the Staff Advisory Committee to the President, two members appointed by the President, and one member from the Staff Advisory Committee.
 The members of the Program Committee will select a Committee Chair.
 Questions about the Program should be directed to the Committee Chair.

 The Program Committee is responsible for supervision of the Program.
 Committee members serve at the pleasure of the appointing authority.